Surdjak/VS_ModsUpdater_v2/README.md

 ```ìni
 [Options]
-auto_update = False
+auto_update = True
 ```
-Not yet useful. only when manual donwload will be available
+* True: Mods are automatically updated when the program starts.
+* False: Mods are not automatically updated.
+The user will have to manually validate the update for each mod.

 ```ìni
 [Options]